Volume IV

 PowerBook 540c

-The PowerBook 500 series had a built-in trackpad before anyone else.
+The PowerBook 500 series helped popularize the trackpad in mainstream notebooks.
 The 540c 'Blackbird' was the top of the line — active-matrix color, 33 MHz 68LC040, stereo speakers.
 A machine so good it embarrassed the PC competition for years.

 Twentieth Anniversary Mac